 1. Neglecting to control the temperature

 One of the biggest mistakes gardeners make is forgetting to monitor their greenhouse temperature on a daily basis.
-Generally, the ideal summer temperature for a greenhouse is 75-85° F during the day and 60-76° F at night.
+Generally, the best temperature for a greenhouse depends on the season.
+The ideal summer temperature for a greenhouse is 75-85° F during the day and 60-76° F at night.
 In the winter, this changes to 65-70° F in the day and 45° at night.

 The best way to control the temperature is through ventilation, shade cloth, and heating.
 Use a basic hanging thermometer, or for only slightly more money, purchase a digital thermometer that also includes the relative humidity, which is very critical to know for preventing heat damage.